-Mortgages: Halifax joins rivals in cutting rates on mortgages
+Halifax joins rivals in cutting mortgage rates

 Nationwide is also reducing the rates on offer for those re-mortgaging by up to 0.35% across two, three and five-year fixed deals.

-While rate cuts might be welcome, if people are re-mortgaging or are moving onto a variable rate mortgage, their monthly payments are still likely to be much higher than the same time last year.

-Aaron Strutt, from mortgage broker Trinity Financial said: "More of the larger banks and building societies are lowering their rates which is good news especially given the scale of rate increases we have seen in recent months."
+Aaron Strutt, from mortgage broker Trinity Financial, suggested: "More of the larger banks and building societies are lowering their rates, which is good news especially given the scale of rate increases we have seen in recent months."

 "It would not be a surprise if more of them improve their rates over the coming weeks," he added.

 "Lenders are starting to realise the market is slowing down, and they need to improve pricing to attract more borrowers."

+While rate cuts might be welcome, if people are re-mortgaging or are moving onto a variable rate mortgage, their monthly repayments are still likely to be much higher than their original rate.

+Andrew Bailey, governor of the Bank of England, recently said that interest rates were not likely to fall until there is "solid evidence" that price rises are slowing.